ConsciousBone/Orbit/README.md

 8. Wait for the app to install, and then launch it! *If you are prompted to enable Developer Mode or trust the app/dev, so do.*

 # Inspiration
-Space has always been a fascinating topic for me, and so has location-based tracking, so combine that with this week's Siege theme being `Space`, it was the perfect opportunity for me to combine these interests into one app!
+Space has always been a fascinating topic for me, and so has location-based tracking, so combine that with this week's Siege theme being `Space`, it was the perfect opportunity for me to combine these interests into one app: a space toolkit with an ISS tracker!

 # Tech stack
 - Swift (what basically every modern app for Apple platforms is written in, if the developer has some mental sanity)